rhymeas/TravelBlogr/CRAWLER_SETUP.md

 For issues or questions:
 - Check the [README](services/content-crawler/README.md)
 - Review crawler logs in Supabase
-- Check Vercel deployment logs
+- Check  do-not-use-this-anymore-no-vercel-we-use-railway-now deployment logs

 ---